asselkassenova/data_analyst_portfolio/BU_projects/R_Dashboard/Readme.md

 # DASHBOARD IN R

-Here you can find simple interactive dashboard, i perfrmed in R.
+Here you can find simple interactive dashboard, i performed in R.

 https://ad699.netlify.app/